Skip to main content

 No animal deserves to be killed for bragging rights.
 Take action to stop these cruel operations.

-Show your support for a ban on hunting trophies.
+Contact your Secretary of State and show your support for a ban on trophy hunting and trophy hunting memorabilia.

 Urge the European Union to stop importing hunting trophies